 - There are cases where a part-time or full-time job could be used as an internship.
 Prerequisites include:

-- The work needs to be related to your major
+- The work needs to be related to your major and/or career path

 - Your supervisor must be supportive of this as a learning opportunity.